laurenqu/laurenqu.github.io/_portfolio/stata_setup.md

 ---
-title: "When an Economist Set Up Stata on a New Computer"
+title: "When an Economist Sets Up Stata on a New Computer"
 excerpt: "Common Commands"
 collection: portfolio
 ---